 We finally reach our destination and unload.
 I head back up to the company’s HQ and change into something warm and dry, sitting down at a table to wait for my bus.
 My rain jacket is soaked so I throw it over the chair next to me to drip off a bit.
 I’m not sure of the rest of the day’s itinerary, so I try asking Albert how long it will take to get to my hostel in La Fortuna.
 He acts extremely perturbed that I am asking him such questions.
 “Why do you want to know?” he demands.
 I’m not sure why I need to explain myself, but I do, and he tells me it’s about 6 hours, which puts me at the hostel much later than I had anticipated.
 Tu Pac blasts from the speakers.
 I try to hide my smirk as Latin Zac Efron walks by.
 “Did you put this on?”
 I ask him.
 Sheepishly, he responds that he did.
 “Do you like it?” he asks.
 I nod, telling him I do.

 Another staff member calls to me, saying my bus is leaving soon for La Fortuna.
 Just out of curiosity, I ask him how long the ride will be.
 “Two and a half hours.
 Maybe three, with traffic.”
 I’m relieved, as that’s a lot more manageable than six.
 What the heck, bitter, heart-broken, Albert… Telling me the wrong information.
 I haul my bag through the back window of the bus and board.
-Minutes later it pulls away, leaving behind me this town I will probably never visit again, Latin Zac Efron whose information I never received, and my somewhat new, drip-drying rain jacket still hanging from the chair.
+Minutes later we pull away, leaving behind me this town I will probably never visit again, Latin Zac Efron whose information I never received, and my somewhat new, drip-drying rain jacket still hanging from a chair.